 This is not a permanent solution.
 As yet, there is no permanent solution.
 The fuel rods will remain dangerous for thousands of years.

 For now, the temporary storage pools get bigger, fill up, and new ones are built.
 As long as the cooling water keeps flowing, the danger from the spent fuel is contained.
-But, if the cooling process ever fails because of terrorism, human error, war, asteroid strike, or some other catastrophe there would be a massive and lethal release of radiation.
+If the cooling process ever fails because of terrorism, human error, war, asteroid strike, or some other catastrophe, there would be a massive and lethal release of radiation.

 The Nuclear Energy Institute aims to paint as pretty a picture as it can of nuclear power.
 It points out that working in a nuclear power plant is safer than working in an office.
 That’s true but it conceals the fact that when things go wrong, they go wrong spectacularly.